-Romans 4:19-21 King James Version: 19 And being not weak in faith, he considered not his own body now dead, when he was about an hundred years old, neither yet the deadness of Sarah’s womb:20 He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God;21 And being fully persuaded that, what he had promised, he was able also to perform.
+Romans 4:19-21 King James Version: 19 And being not weak in faith, he considered not his own body now dead, when he was about a hundred years old, neither yet the deadness of Sarah’s womb:20 He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God;21 And being fully persuaded that, what he had promised, he was able also to perform.

 Abraham focused on the promise of God, not the current circumstance.
 We should follow his example of growing strong in faith and giving glory to God.
 Abraham received the promised child.
 Faith comes by hearing the word of God (Romans 10:7), which means it is a daily thing.
 David in 1 Samuel 17 focused on the reward he would receive, not the giant.
-He also gave glory to God and remembered how God brought him out of past situations.
+He also glorified God and remembered how God brought him out of past situations.
 David defeated the giant.

 My Aunt Mary spoke a few Sundays ago on a message titled ‘Defeated the Giant.”
-She said something that has stuck with me to strengthen me in my faith: “Losers focus on what they are going through, but winners focus on where they are going to.’
+She said something that has stuck with me to strengthen in my faith: “Losers focus on what they are going through, but winners focus on where they are going to.’
 That sums it up for us.
 God always causes us to triumph through Him (2 Corinthians 2:14).
-We run the race of life looking unto Jesus who is the author and finisher of our faith (Hebrews 12:1–2)
+We run the race of life looking unto Jesus, who is the author and finisher of our faith (Hebrews 12:1–2)

-Read blog link: “Fix Your Gaze, You’ll Be Amazed”
+Read the blog link: “Fix Your Gaze, You’ll Be Amazed”